Barbacoa08/barbie-meals/README.md

 # Barbie Meals

-A place for Barbie to store his favorite meals
+A place for Barbie to store his favorite meals, [view it in action here](https://barbie-meals.netlify.app/)

 ### `yarn lint`